Database ACID properties

 A transaction being executed should not be affected by any other transactions executing simultaneously, therefore isolated.
 The result of concurrent transactions should be the same as it would be if the transactions were executed sequentially.
 Isolation also determines how/if changes in an uncommitted transaction are visible to other transactions or whether different transactions can access the same data at the same time. – this is done via isolation levels.

-Durability ensures that changes committed during a transaction persists permanently(stored in non-volatile memory), even if there happens to be a system failure or a power outage.
-Lets take a look at an example.
+Durability ensures that changes committed during a transaction persist permanently(stored in non-volatile memory), even if there happens to be a system failure or a power outage.
+Let’s take a look at an example.

 The ACID properties ensure that we have a database with correct data at any given time.
-In this article we looked at each of the ACID properties – there impact and importance.
+In this article, we looked at each of the ACID properties – their impact and importance.

 This is my first time writing about a database topic, hope you enjoyed it and found it useful.
 Thank you for reading.
 Until next time, think, learn, create, repeat!